Different models represent and communicate different types of data; all are important to effective data management.

 Reporting data has different requirements and therefore should not be held to the same measures as enterprise source data.
 While we should create a logical model, the very nature of reporting data assumes de-normalization.
 If we enforce third normal form on reporting structures we will negatively impact the usefulness of the end product.
 Reporting data is typically derived from previously modeled data; therefore, we are not creating any new corporate data sources.
 It is more important that the data has been designed to reflect the access paths required (e.g., what questions are we trying to answer).

 Transaction data is a temporary hold area used to store transactions entered by a customer or department until it can be posted against shared data stores.
 Transaction data should be stored in a format that closely resembles the source.
 We should still enforce naming and format and avoid bundled elements but we should not be overly concerned with fully normalizing transaction data.
 In some cases, normalizing transaction data could be detrimental to the business.
-If we are being fed transactions from an outside source it is probably important to be able to completely recreate the transaction as it was received.
+If transactions are fed from an outside source it is probably important to be able to completely recreate the transaction as it was received.
 The attributes on a transaction are logically related to each other because of their relation to the transaction and therefore may exists on a single entity.
-Dividing and normalizing transaction data only causes confusion and application nightmares with no real business gain.
+Dividing and normalizing transaction data only causes confusion and application nightmares with no real business gain, especially when there is conflicting metadata.

 Small or one-time use (non-enterprise) data

 This data is requested by a department for a special project outside of the normal company business.
 An example would be the temporary hold area for online United Way donations or employee ARTS fund auction bidding.
-It contains data that is not, or never could become, Enterprise Source Data.
-It will be used for a limited timeframe for one specific function.
+It contains data that is not, or never could become, enterprise source data.
+It will be used for a limited time for one specific function.
 Information Architecture should touch this data solely to ensure it is not enterprise source data or does not become enterprise source data.
 Small requests should be turned around in a relatively short period (less than 10 simple tables could be turned around in less than one business day).

 Department Level Data fed from an un-modeled source